orphu/mcdungeon-docs/configuration.rst

          probably don't want to use this value.

    spawners
-      Density of random monster spawners placed per level.
+      Density of random monster spawners placed 10 rooms per level.
+This works like chests.

    hidden_spawners
-      (True or False) Hide spawners behind walls.
+      (True or False) Hide the randomized spawners behind walls.
 This will not affect any extra spawners placed by room features or treasure rooms.

    SpawnCount
    SpawnMaxNearbyEntities